Homotherium: Description

-Homotherium reached a length of around 1.5-2 m, a height of 0.9-1.1 m at the shoulder and a maximum weight of around 200 kg, comparable in size to a living lion or tiger.
+Homotherium reached a length of around 1.5-2 m, a height of 0.9-1.1 m at the shoulder and a maximum weight of around 200 kg to 250 kg (550 lb), comparable in size to a living lion or tiger.

 Homotherium probably exhibited size-based sexual dimorphism, with males suggested to be larger than females.
 Compared to Smilodon, the legs were proportionally longer, and the forelimbs were less powerfully built, being narrow and intermediate in form between those of cheetahs and lions.
 The neck was relatively long and thick with a high degree of flexibility, while the back was relatively short.
 The tail was very short.
 The claws were small and semi-retractable, the dewclaw being large, with the second phalanges being less asymmetrical than those of lions, giving the feet a dog-like posture.
 The part of the humerus closest to the foot was narrow, with the olecranon fossa (a depression on the end of the humerus closest to the elbow joint) being strongly vertical.
+Also, the anterior trochlea in Homotherium is more mediolaterally compressed than in Smilodon, representing another adaptation for cursoriality.
 The hindfeet were held in a raised digitigrade posture.
 Homotherium likely walked with a posture intermediate between that of living big cats and hyenas, similar to that of canids.
+The calcaneus and metatarsal bones of the hindfoot were relatively short.